One School Does Not Fit All

 There is, however, no shame in learning a trade.
 A good painter can easily support a family on a single income.
 The same is true for a good landscaper, an excellent cook, or a skilled welder.
 Despite the strong earning potential of these blue-collar professions, the educational establishment seems to sneer at such jobs as demeaning or unworthy.
 Somehow, any profession that doesn’t require a college degree is substandard in the eyes of too many (nevermind that electricians go through 4-5 years of training to learn their trade).
 I fail to see, however, what could be of greater worth than a job that provides for posterity regardless of if your office is a cubicle or a greasy and dusty garage.

 We need to stop cheating our children out of pursuing careers of worth that best suit their abilities.
-Our strategy of attempting to spend ever-increasing shares of education funding to try and suppress our children's natural talents has failed for far too long for us to allow it to continue.
-This madness of our existing education system must be stopped.
-We must diversify our education system to institute new and exciting vocation programs to equip students with real job skills and thus substantially reduce our drop-out rates.
-Educational excellence is much more than test scores; it's equipping students with the skills to succeed once they have moved on from the K-12 system.
+Our strategy of attempting to spend ever-increasing shares of education funding to try and suppress our children’s natural talents has failed for far too long for us to allow it to continue.
+This madness of our existing education system must be stopped, I always recommend to use Copy My Resume if your kids have trouble with writing at school, it is important to develop good writing from young ages .
+We must diversify our education system to institute new and exciting vocation programs to equip students with real job skills and thus substantially reduce our drop-out rates, I try to once in a while go on PowerfulPrep.com and help my kids learn new things at home.
+Educational excellence is much more than test scores; it’s equipping students with the skills to succeed once they have moved on from the K-12 system.